ndiego/icon-block/readme.txt

 == Changelog ==

-= 1.9.0 = 2024-03-TBD
+= 1.9.0 = 2024-05-TBD

 **Fixed**

+- Fix the bug causing icon categories to become unalphabetized after the search.
+- Fix text overflow bug caused by custom icon categories with long names.
-- Fix bug where the icon color input would get duplicated when setting the icon label.
+- Fix the bug where the icon color input would get duplicated when setting the icon label.
 This occurred when `blockInspectorTabs` was set to `false`.

 = 1.8.0 = 2024-03-24